List of Days of Our Lives characters introduced in the 1980s: Larry Welch

 Larry Welch, played by Andrew Hyatt Masset from July 11 to October 21, 1983, on a recurring status and November 1, 1983, to December 9, 1985, and again from October 15, 2002, to March 11, 2003, on contract status, then back to recurring from June 10 to July 23, 2003, and finally a guest appearance on June 8, 2016, as well as a guest appearance in the second season of Days of Our Lives: Beyond Salem on July 13, 2022.

 Larry Welch was a constant obstacle in Bo and Hope's supercouple love story.
 Larry blackmailed Hope into marrying him but on the day of the wedding Bo rode in on his motorcycle and kidnapped Hope from the wedding.
 In 1985, Larry killed Stefano's daughter, Megan, and dumped her body in a hot tub; Hope was the prime suspect.
 Victor Kiriakis learned the truth and forced Larry to take the fall for the crime syndicate that he was running.

 Larry returned in 2002 when he again kidnapped Hope in an attempt to get his revenge on her, Bo and Victor.
 He was presumed dead after a prison break, but in reality, was helping Nicole in her plans to murder Victor.
 Larry was hit and killed by a car in early 2003.

 He returns in Days of Our Lives: Beyond Salem as a judge.
-When Bo wants permission to go to Earth to save Hope, the decision is up to him whether or not permission is granted.
+When Bo wants permission to go to Earth to save Hope, it is up to Larry to decide whether or not permission is granted.

 Tess Jannings

-Tess Jannings is a fictional character on the NBC daytime soap opera Days of Our Lives, The character was played by Melonie Mazman from February 1, 1984, to November 20, 1984.
+Tess Jannings is a fictional character on the NBC daytime soap opera Days of Our Lives.
+The character was played by Melonie Mazman from February 1, 1984, to November 20, 1984.